FTarfasse/quick-perf-wiki/SQL-annotations.md

 }
 ```
-**The class implementing SpecifiableAnnotations has to be in org.quickperf package.**
+**A class implementing SpecifiableGlobalAnnotations has to be in org.quickperf package.**

 ## @DisableExactlySameSelects